reframe-hpc/reframe/docs/tutorial_misc_topics.rst

                                             ('/path/to/host/dir2', '/path/to/container/mount_point2')]

 For a complete list of the available attributes of a specific container platform, please have a look at the :ref:`container-platforms` section of the :doc:`regression_test_api` guide.
+On how to configure ReFrame for running containerized tests, please have a look at the :ref:`container-platform-configuration` section of the :doc:`config_reference`.